CodeOfTheProgrammer/blog/content/blog/2020/01/17/email-registration-workflow-nextjs-to-postgresql/index.md

     );
 };

-export default RegisterForm;
+export default RegistrationForm;
 ```

-To use this component I first import it into `pages/index.js`, then use it in the JSX as `<RegisterForm />`.
+To use this component I first import it into `pages/index.js`, then use it in the JSX as `<RegistrationForm />`.

 ## API Route to Accept Form Submission and Save to the Database